Development and demonstrators of durable biobased composites for a marine environment

 ERDF amount2 477 595 €

-There is a growing demand for composites for applications in a marine environment due to the growing markets for fish & seaweed farming, energy harvesting, boats, pontons, anchoring and buoy elements, etc. (cfrs Solent LEP – Innovation strategy 2016 , The blue cluster, Flemish spearhead cluster) At present only petrol-based composites are applied.
-Concern is growing about the long-term ecological impact.
+There is a growing demand for composites for applications in a marine environment due to the growing markets for fish & seaweed farming, energy harvesting, boats, pontons, anchoring and buoy elements, etc. (cfrs Solent LEP – Innovation strategy 2016 , The blue cluster, Flemish spearhead cluster).
+The reduced weight and relative low cost make these materials very interesting for these appalications.
+At present only petrol-based composites are applied, but concern is growing about the long-term ecological impact of these materials.
 Litter and microplastics are contaminating the sea, having a detrimental impact on sea-life (cfr Flemish action plan against litter in sea).
-Therefore, renewable materials should be developed; reducing the depletion of the fossil based materials, limiting emission of greenhouse gases and reducing ecotoxic impact of microplastics.
+Therefore, renewable materials should be developed; reducing the depletion of the fossil-based materials, limiting emission of greenhouse gases and reducing ecotoxic impact on the environment.
 At the same time, the materials should meet the highest technical performance and withstand longterm harsh sea environment including mechanical forces, aggressive environment, intense UV light etc. Meeting this duality is a major challenge.

-eaBioComp wants to deliver demonstrators of innovative biobased thermoplastic composites; with
+SeaBioComp wants to deliver demonstrators of innovative biobased thermoplastic composites with;

-- with -application dependent- tailored durability (2 to >20 years),
+- Application dependent, tailored durability (2 to >20 years)

-- the formation of a collaborative transregional cluster (7 RTO’s, 6 associations and 6 companies, 2 public authorities), that will promote a closer, more effective and operational cooperation among the key stakeholders within the bioecononomy (Key Enabling Technology) and more specific the biocomposites for marine environment
+SeaBioComp will distribute this information through the formation of a collaborative transregional cluster promoting a closer, more effective and operational cooperation among the key stakeholders within the bio-economy (Key Enabling Technology) and, more specifically, biocomposites for marine environment.

 Cross border approach

-Top expertise in the domains of biopolymer formulation and textiles (Centexbel & CETI), composite formation (ARMINES, UPlymouth & PolyProducts BV), durability tests in sea environment and ecologic impact (UPortsmouth, VLIZ & IFremer) is available in a number of renowned institutes along the “2 seas area”.
+Top expertise in the domains of biopolymer formulation and textiles (Centexbel & CETI), composite formation (ARMINES/IMT-Lille Du, UPlymouth & PolyProducts BV), durability tests in sea environment and ecologic impact (UPortsmouth, VLIZ & IFremer) is available in a number of renowned institutes along the “2 seas area”.
 For each domain at least 2 institutes from different regions were selected for strengthening the cross-border cooperation and bringing together the required expertise essential to realise the defined outputs in this multi-disciplinary development.
-Associations (Matikem, MSE, The blue cluster, Werkendam, British Marine) public authorities (Rewin, Ovam) and private companies representing the different regions are completing the consortium.
+Associations (Euramaterials, MSE, The blue cluster, Werkendam maritime industries, British Marine) public authorities (Rewin, Ovam) and private companies (Sioen, Decathlon, Safilin, Flipts & Dobbels, DeKlerkWaterbouw) representing the different regions are completing the consortium.
 This strengthens the collaboration, facilitates the dissemination and cross-border industrial developments and will contribute to the change of mind set towards the biobased economy, supported by public procurement, standardisation and legislation.